|

 Carl Farmer |

-Uncommon in damp woods or lowland stream banks, not native to Skye.
+Occasional in damp woods or lowland stream banks.
 Sometimes takes a hold in gardens or waste ground, on heavy wet soil.
-Flower 12-16 mm long Skye ID: Pale yellow or cream flowers, unlike Russian Comfrey which has purple ones.
+Flower 12-16 mm long ID: Pale yellow or cream flowers, unlike Russian Comfrey which has purple ones.
 Calyx divided nearly to base, with teeth at least 3 x as long as the tube.
 Other features: Middle stem leaves much larger than lower ones.
 Stem often unbranched, sometimes branched near the top.
 Upper leaves shortly decurrent onto the stem like Russian Comfrey. |

 Photo ©